Hartford Healthcare official weighs in on holiday gatherings amid COVID spike

 “I think you can,” Grant said.

 Grant explained that gatherings still need to come with precautions, like testing for multiple days leading up to the event.
-It’s important knowing everyone is vaccinated or even better, boosted, or still socially distancing and wearing face masks indoors.
+It’s important to know everyone is vaccinated or even better, boosted, or still socially distancing and wearing face masks indoors.

-“I do believe some plans are reasonably going to have to be cancelled,” Grant said.
+“I do believe some plans are reasonably going to have to be canceled,” Grant said.

 Most importantly, Grant wants you to remember to not just think about yourself, but those most vulnerable during the holiday season.